-To further ensure safeguarding of cash, the school will have Positive Pay on all bank accounts.
-This fraud deterrent matches the checks the school issues with what was presented for payment.
+To further ensure safeguarding of cash, we will have Positive Pay on all bank accounts.
+This fraud deterrent matches the checks we issue with what was presented for payment.

 As asset purchases are completed, detail lists are maintained by the EMOs Operations team and Finance Department for adherence with the Capital Assets policy.